Vietnam · Central Highlands

 1893

-Dr. Alexandre Yersin established this haven above the clouds.
+Dr. Alexandre Yersin found this haven above the clouds.

 The Swiss-French physician and explorer first set foot on this remote plateau while charting new routes through the Annamite Mountains.
 Captivated by its temperate climate and breathtaking vistas, he reported his findings to the colonial administration.